SIE practice questionmediumBest Execution

 Why C — Use reasonable diligence to determine the best market for a security and execute at the most favorable price reasonably obtainable

-FINRA Rule 5310 (best execution) requires broker-dealers to use reasonable diligence to determine the best market for a security and buy or sell at the most favorable price reasonably obtainable under prevailing market conditions.
-This doesn't mean the firm must always get the NBBO (A) — it must use reasonable diligence considering factors such as order size, market conditions, character of the market for the security, number of markets checked, and accessibility of quotations.
+FINRA Rule 5310 requires broker-dealers to use reasonable diligence to determine the best market for a security and buy or sell at the most favorable price reasonably obtainable under prevailing market conditions.
+It does not require all orders to execute within 10 seconds, always guarantee the NBBO, or route exclusively to one exchange.

 Turn it into reps